 - use various wrapping papers with different patterns and colours to wrap their presents.

-There is always the option of asking the store you purchases the present from to wrap them for you, so that each present would be wrapped differently.
-However, most of the time you have to queue to get your presents wrapped, and what usually happens is that you leave the shop with unwrapped toy boxes because you are impatient, or lacking time, or you have to get the kids to school.
+There is always the option of asking the store you purchase the present from to wrap them for you, so that each present would be wrapped differently.
+However, most of the time you have to queue to get your presents wrapped, and what usually happens is that you leave the shop with unwrapped toy boxes because you are impatient, or lacking time, or you have to pick up the kids from school.
 In a nutshell, there always seems to be a good reason not to queue.
 And then the idea comes to mind that: “Hey!
 I can just wrap it myself”.
-Yes, I know, happens to me all the time.

 This year, I thought I would try to be creative and try to do the gift wrapping myself (using not one, but various gift wrappers as I said before).
 I managed to find some really nice ideas on Pinterest, and am sharing my favourites with you today.
 Using kraft paper, paint, masking tape, glitter or magazines, there are so many ways to make creative, unique, and stylish gift wrapping without breaking the bank.
 You just need to take/find the time.